swyxio/sw-yx.github.io/_posts/2017-01-16-List-of-Newbie-Web-Developer-Resources.md

 layout: post
 title: List of Newbie Web Developer Resources
 date: 2017-01-16
-categories: redux resources udemy codepen
+tags: redux resources udemy codepen
-tags: resources
+feelings: resources
 ---

 Today I made a small amount of progress.
 I completed my first round of the udemy redux tutorial on codepen. there are some tricks to porting things on codepen (where everything is on one file instead of multiple): <http://codepen.io/swyx/pen/egdjQR>